olip78/portfolio/README.md

 # Hard ML advanced training: practical projects
 5 two-week (+ refactoring afterwards) practical projects.
-Each assignment was a textual statement of the problem, provided with accompanying data..
+Each assignment was a textual statement of the problem, provided with accompanying data.
 Each project was undertaken after completing a ~3-week training module.
 ## Modules
 1. [Advanced A/B testing](./ab)
 2. [Ranking & matching](./ranking)